amari-calipso/skye-lang/README.md

 import <<"core/internals.h">>;
 ```

+Note that you can't `import` a file multiple times.
+If you want to do that, use the `include` keyword instead.

 You can also use `extern` to define libraries to link with.
 ```
 extern pthread; // will automatically pass -lpthread